Hippolyte Fizeau: Biography

 2 x 8633m x 25.2 x 720/s = 313,274,304 m/s, which is within 5% of the correct value (299,792,458 meters per second).
 (See Fizeau's measurement of the speed of light in air.)
 Fizeau made the first suggestion in 1864 that the "speed of a light wave be used as a length standard".

-In 1850 he measured the relative speeds of light in air and water, using a rotating mirror, however Foucault independently achieved the same result seven weeks earlier.
+In 1850 he measured the relative speeds of light in air and water using a rotating mirror; however, Foucault independently achieved the same result seven weeks earlier.

 Fizeau was involved in the discovery of the Doppler effect, which is known in French as the Doppler–Fizeau effect.

-In 1853, Fizeau described the use of the capacitor (sometimes called a "condenser") as a means to increase the efficiency of the induction coil.
-Later on, he studied the thermal expansion of solids and applied the phenomenon of interference of light to the measurement of the dilatations of crystals.
+In 1853, Fizeau described the use of a capacitor (sometimes termed a "condenser") as a means to increase the efficiency of the induction coil.
+Later, he studied the thermal expansion of solids and applied the phenomenon of interference of light to the measurement of the dilatations of crystals.
 He became a member of the Académie des Sciences in 1860 and a member of the Bureau des Longitudes in 1878.
-He died at Venteuil on 18 September 1896.
+He died in France at Venteuil on 18 September 1896.

-"Fizeau" is one of the 72 names inscribed at the base of Eiffel Tower, and of the 72 scientists and engineers listed on the tower, Fizeau is the only one who was still alive when the tower was opened to the public for the 1889 World's Fair.
+"Fizeau" is one of the 72 names inscribed on the frieze below the first platform of the Eiffel Tower, all of whom were French scientists, mathematicians, engineers, or industrialists from the hundred years before the tower's public opening for the 1889 World's Fair.
+Of the 72, Fizeau is the only one who was still alive when the tower was opened.

 The crater Fizeau on the far side of the Moon is named after him.